Chambers brothers (pastoralists): Exploration

-He largely outfitted John McDouall Stuart for four of his six northern expeditions, brother John having supplied everything for the first, and the Government providing for the sixth.
+He largely outfitted John McDouall Stuart for four of his six northern expeditions, brother John claiming to have supplied everything for the first, (though Stuart credited William Finke) and the Government providing for the sixth.
 This last expedition set out with great ceremony on 25 October 1861 from James's residence on Montefiore Hill, North Adelaide, where he died of complications from a carbuncle without learning of its successful outcome.